Fireworks Guide: Ice Fountains

 Mounting pin: This is what you insert into the cake or other food to stop the fountain falling over.

 Please note that on some ice fountains, the mounting pin is initially placed over the live nozzle end as a safety cap.
-You’ll know this is the case because the exposed end looks hollow.
-You must first swap the cap to the other end before you attempt to light the fountain or nothing will happen:
+You’ll know this is the case because the exposed end looks hollow, as shown below.
+You must first swap the cap to the other end before you attempt to light the fountain or nothing will happen.

 Mounting ice fountains on bottles

-An optional plastic clip is available which enables you to attach the fountains to the neck of champagne or wine bottles:
+An optional plastic clip is available which enables you to easily attach the fountains to the neck of champagne or wine bottles.
+This looks a lot neater than using tape and they can be reused:

 Lighting ice fountains